mitchcurtis/slate/doc/animation-tutorial.md

 The "Frame Count" controls how many frames are in this animation.

 The "FPS", or Frames Per Second, controls the speed at which the animation plays.

-The "Preview Scale" determines how large the animation preview is.

 Click OK to confirm the settings.
 Hit the play button to see the animation: